yhpatel99/assignment4/README.md

      2. Averages: Mean values of numeric features grouped by species
      3. Medians: median values of numeric features grouped by species
      4. Standard deviations: standard devation values of numeric features grouped by species

+Conclusion:
+ This assignment creates an analysis of the Iris dataset by combining, cleaning, and calculating different statistical metrics.
+The results help in understanding the relationships and differences between different species of irises based on their physical measurements.